Erosion control is a method used to prevent, limit and control erosion caused by wind or water.

 - Retaining walls

 Vegetation is the simplest and most natural way to prevent erosion.
 In some cases, establishing the required vegetation requires the use of various temporary and permanent method to establish growth.

 A common way to establish this vegetation is through seeding.
-Some of the traditional methods of seeding, broadcast or drill seeding can be ineffective on their own due to water or wind erosion.
-The addition of RECP (erosion control blankets) to the seeded areas will reduce the loss of seed and increase the establishment of vegetation .
+Methods of seeding such as, broadcast dand rill seeding can be ineffective on their own due to water or wind erosion.
+The addition of RECP (rolled erosion control products (blankets)) to the seeded areas will reduce the loss of seed and increase the establishment of vegetation .

-Another method of establishing vegetation in similar areas would be by Hydroseeding or Hydomulching.
-This involves using mixing a slurry in a hydroseeder a combination of seed, mulch,/organic material, ferterlizer(site dependant) and water in a tank to spray over the area.
-This slurry creates a covering that will aid in the germination and establishment of vegetation.
-Hydro seeding/mulching is an effective method to obtain vegetation establishment while reducing the overall cost.
+A slurry is mixed in a hydroseeder where seed, mulch,/organic material, ferterlizer(site dependant) and water are mixed in a tank to spray over the area.
+Theslurry creates a covering that will aid in the germination and establishment of vegetation.
+As such Hydroseeding or Hydromulching is an effective method to obtain vegetation establishment while reducing the overall cost.